Jina

 calling a method (note that there is no record field named "m", otherwise this will not work):

-s.m x
+i.m x

 which is equivalent to:

-type "A?" is a shortcut for "A\()"
+type "?A" is a shortcut for "Maybe[A]"

-m2 = {self! |
+m2 = { self! |

 ;; default implementation